martiserra99/canvas-user-interface-docs/docs/1.how-to-use/2.basics/2.element/element.md

 - **Layout**: It is a container of elements that define how the elements it contains are placed.
 There are different types of layouts and each one of them places its elements in different ways (ex: by rows and columns).
 The elements that the layout contains are called children.

 - **Composite**: It is an element that is composed of several elements and behaves like a single one.
-It is used like a view but its inner workings are completely different.
+It is used like a view, but its inner workings are completely different.
 There are different types of composites and each one of them defines what are the elements it is composed of.

 We will discuss how to build views, layouts and composites in the following sections.